ConservationMetrics/gc-landing-page/README.md

 **Important Note:** This application is configured for **server-side rendering (SSR)** rather than static site generation (SSG) due to environment variable constraints encountered during development.

-**Why SSR instead of SSG:**
-- **Environment Variable Issues**: When attempting to prerender routes at build time (SSG), we encountered complex problems with environment variables that required runtime evaluation
-- **Docker Complexity**: SSG would require docker-compose and additional complexity to handle environment variable injection at build time
-- **Runtime Flexibility**: SSR allows for dynamic service configuration based on environment variables without build-time constraints

-**Current Approach:**
-- Uses Nuxt's SSR mode with `ssr: false` (SPA mode) for client-side rendering
-- Requires a Node.js server runtime (contributing to Docker image size)
-- Environment variables are evaluated at runtime, providing flexibility for multi-tenant deployments
-- Docker image size optimized to ~341MB using distroless base image

 ## 🔐 Authentication